 Safran – oriental dancer, instructor and choreographer based in Estonia

 Safran is an Estonian oriental dancer, instructor and choreographer.
 Safran discovered belly dance in 2003, and she dances and teaches belly dance, Middle Eastern folklore, and other ethnic styles.
-Safran is also a licenced Zumba® instructor.
+Safran has also trained as a Zumba® instructor.

-Since 2012 she has been dancing in the Middle East (Egypt, United Arab Emirates and Bahrain) and India.
-Currently she shares her time between Dubai, UAE and Tallinn, Estonia.
+From 2012-2016 she danced in the Middle East (Egypt, United Arab Emirates and Bahrain) and India.
+Currently she is based in Tallinn, Estonia.

 Safran is dancing and teaching bellydance, Middle Eastern folklore and other ethnic styles.
 She is also a Zumba instructor.
 Safran discovered oriental dance in 2003 after having lived in Greece for a while.
 She started her dance studies at Studio Sansaara in Tartu, and in 2006 she started taking classes at Amrita Studio in Tallinn, under the guidance of Pille Roosi, the founder of oriental dance in Estonia.
 Safran has studied with the best Estonian instructors and she attends classes and workshops with international teachers as often as possible.

 Safran has been dancing in the Middle East since 2012: she has danced belly dance and Egyptian folklore in Sharm El-Sheikh, Egypt; and worked with a live band on a Nile cruise boat Lady Diana in Cairo, Egypt.
 She has been dancing in the five-star hotels and resorts in Fujeirah and Abu Dhabi, United Arab Emirates and in Manama, Bahrein.
 In 2014-2015 she spent 6 months working as a bellydancer in India.